-You don’t want to end up in a job that you actually dislike.
-If you’re just out of university or planning to switch from another discipline, be sure to research the role prior to spending one dime on product management courses.
+You don’t want to end up in a job you dislike.
+If you’re just out of university or planning to switch from another discipline, be sure to research the role before spending one dime on product management courses.

 You can reach out to current PMs on LinkedIn or watch YouTube videos from product managers describing what they do.
-This should give you a much better idea of what the role entails and could even give you a hint about the types of companies that hire product managers.
-As you begin to research, you should take note of the firms you could potentially work at.
+It should give you a much better idea of what the role entails.
+It could even give you a hint about the types of companies that hire product managers.
+As you begin to research, you should take note of the firms you could potentially work for.
 Google, HubSpot, and Slack are just a few examples.

 2. Take a product management certification course.

-Product management can seem complicated from the outside-in, and no amount of research will prepare you enough for the responsibilities of a product manager.
-For that reason, I recommend taking a product manager certification course — in fact, that’s what I did.
+Product management can seem complicated from the outside looking in, and no amount of research will prepare you enough for the responsibilities of a product manager.
+For that reason, I recommend taking a product manager certification course — that’s what I did.
 I took the course at General Assembly.

-This step is important because it can also help your resume stand out from other resumes in the pile.
+This step is crucial because it can also help your resume stand out from other resumes.
 Without any experience, you might get bypassed by a hiring manager, but with a certification in your credentials, your resume will warrant a second look.
 It will also equip you for taking on the role confidently, which will come across in your interviews.

-There are a ton of courses out there: Cornell, UC Berkeley, and Northwestern all offer product management certifications.
-Check out our full list of product management courses you can enroll in right now.
+There are many courses available: Cornell, UC Berkeley, and Northwestern all offer product management certifications.
+Check out our entire list of product management courses you can enroll in right now.

 3. Start a side project and document it — failures included.

 I suggest this if you’re applying internally as well.
 The best thing you can do is start a side project and oversee it from beginning to end.
-That you oversaw a project from start to finish shows that you have the skills to manage a product’s life cycle from development to launch.
+Managing a project from start to finish shows that you have the skills to manage a product life cycle from development to launch.

-The fun part about this is that it can be anything, so long as you’re interested in it and it requires similar steps to product management.
-I personally created an app, but you could create a website from scratch.
-On the artistic side, you could create a mural raising awareness for a cause that you care about or hand-bind journals to sell through your website.
+The fun part about this is that it can be anything as long as it holds your interest and requires similar steps to product management.
+I created an app, but you could create a website from scratch.
+On the artistic side, you could create a mural raising awareness for a cause you care about or hand-bind journals to sell through your website.

 The important thing here is to show how you problem-solved throughout the process, which means being honest about your failures and mistakes.
-You’ll also want to document how you worked with others to bring the project to completion.
+Include documentation on collaborating with others to bring the project to completion.